Library Reserves Policies

 Note: In order to comply with copyright laws, the Library will not hold or reserve films that are not originals (i.e. copies).
 If you need assistance locating texts, media, or other original materials, please Ask a Librarian.

-We recommend that you link to course materials obtained from a website, library catalog, or subscription database (i.e. electronic articles, ebooks, etc.) directly in your Moodle course.
+We recommend that you link to digital course materials obtained from a website, library catalog, or subscription database (i.e. electronic articles, ebooks, etc.) directly in your Moodle course.

 You are encouraged to link to content in library databases whenever possible in order to comply with copyright law and accessibility standards.
 When linking to library subscription content (i.e. database articles, ebooks, etc.), remember to use the ezproxy prefix in the URL to ensure your students can access content from off-campus.

-If you would like to make a book chapter available, keep in mind that fair use law restricts the amount of a work you may scan or copy.
+If you plan to make a book chapter available, keep in mind that fair use law restricts the amount of a work you may scan or copy.
 If you want your students to read more than 20% of a book, we recommend that you link to the ebook in your course Moodle or place the entire print book on physical reserve.

 Requests are processed in the order that they are submitted.